Quality

 Allows for individual customization of care per provider | AUC typically follows the publication of a CPG |

-The first SVS AUC on Intermittent Claudication has been accepted for publication in April 2022.
+The first SVS AUC on Intermittent Claudication was accepted for publication in April 2022.
 The next AUC topic will be carotid disease.

 Learn more about the SVS Quality and Performance Measures Committee and the resources they have created for SVS members and vascular care professionals.